Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 **@layerConfig**

-A JSON object defining the data driven layers to add to the map.
+A JSON object defining the foreground layers to add to the map.
 Each property is the ID of a layer which contains a sub-object containing the configuration for that layer.
 The layer objects can have the following properties:

 * source - ID of a source that provides the data.
   @todo Document different aggregation types that are supported.
-*

-the objects contained in each property define the styling of the layer for that source.
-The style objects have the following properties:

-* type - the type of feature to add to the map.
-One of:
+* type - one of the following:
   * circle
   * square
+  * marker (default)
   * heat
-  * marker (default).
+  * WMS
 * options - object to pass to leaflet as options for the feature.
 For circle and square feature types, set any option to "metric" to use the calculated metric as a value for that option.
 Supports fillOpacity, size and radius at the moment.
 Size is available as alternative to radius, where size is the full width of the object typically used for grid square sizing.
+* sourceUrl - the URL of the WMS service if using type WMS.
+* wmsOptions - any additional options to pass to the WMS web service.

 [templatedOutput]
 """""""""""""""""